Aurora Orchestra: History

-In 2004, Nicholas Collon, Robin Ticciati and fellow members of the National Youth Orchestra established the orchestra.
-Aurora Orchestra gave its first public performance in 2005.
+In 2004, Nicholas Collon, Robin Ticciati and fellow members of the National Youth Orchestra established Aurora, which gave its first public performance in 2005.
 In March 2011, the Arts Council of England included Aurora Orchestra in its new "national portfolio" scheme.
 Aurora, which had not been a "regularly funded organisation" under the council's previous funding scheme, was awarded this support as one of the "smaller adventurous music ensembles".

 Aurora Orchestra first appeared at The Proms in family-themed concerts in 2011 and 2012.
 The orchestra subsequently returned for late-night Proms in 2013 and in 2014, the latter of which featured the premiere of Meld by Benedict Mason.
-In this and subsequent appearances at The Proms, the orchestra featured classical symphonies performed entirely from memory by the orchestra:
+In this and subsequent appearances at The Proms, the orchestra featured major classical works performed entirely from memory: